ScorpioLea/AiCE/README.md

  	•	Positions are space-separated using 1-based indexing.

- 	•	Lines that are empty or contain unparseable non-integer characters will be skipped or marked as invalid (output as None\tNaN).
+ 	•	Lines that are empty or contain unparseable non-integer characters will be skipped or marked as invalid (output as `None	NaN`).

 The output file format is as follows:
 ```